jondgoodwin/progling/content/post/reference-lifecycle.md

 However, when the reference points within a "dependently-typed" object, [single-threaded data race safety issues](/post/interior-references-and-shared-mutable/) can arise in the presence of mutation and multiple references to the same object.
-This arises when mutation changes the shape of the object, invalidating a borrowed interior reference to the same object.
+When mutation changes the shape of the object, a borrowed interior reference to the same object could be invalidated.
 For example, reducing the size of array can invalidate a interior reference to an element that no longer exists.
 Similarly, if a sum-typed value changes its value to a different variant,